fatizehra/superstore-sales-dashboard/README.md

 # superstore-sales-dashboard
-End to end Power BI project which I cleaned data and represent in a clear manner  to draw useful insights from data.
+End to end Power BI project where I cleaned data and represent in a clear manner  to draw useful insights from data.